leifugroup/DynaTPH/README.md

 Because of the large size of the trajectory and frame files, **Dynamic Data is not included in this GitHub repository**.

-Instead, the complete `Dynamic Data` directory is available as part of the full DynaTPH dataset archived on **Zenodo**.
+Instead, the complete `Dynamic Data` directory is available as part of the full DynaTPH dataset archived on **Zenodo DOI: 10.5281/zenodo.21971877**.

 The dynamic data are organized by PDB ID and simulation replica: